Administration vs Management

 Where each is found

-Administrators are mainly found in government, military, religious and educational organisations.
-Management, on the other hand, is used by business enterprises.
+Administrators are mainly found in government, military, religious, and educational organisations.
+Management, on the other hand, is the word used in business enterprises.

 This is a historical observation.
 The word “administration” has traditionally been used in non-profit and public organisations.
 The word “management” has been used in business.